 2) If the input file is not a transfer file but has architecture

-other than DAS, the error SPICE(BADARCHTYPE) is signaled.
+other than DAS, the error SPICE(INVALIDARCHTYPE) is signaled

-4) If the DSK file cannot be opened or read, the error will
+4) If the DSK file cannot be opened or read, an error is signaled

 5) If the size of the output set argument `bodids' is insufficient

-by the indicated DSK file, the error will be diagnosed by
+the indicated DSK file, the error SPICE(CELLTOOSMALL) is